Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 and required a key and a combination to open.

-How big was the key?
+How big was a key?

-That one was a small key, but the combination,
+That one was a small key,

-they each had about 17,000 combinations.
+but the combination, they each had about 17,000 combinations.

 Not 100 million, but still quite a few.